The Gift that Keeps on Giving…

 On the face of it, a restorative practice may appear less strenuous and perhaps even boring.
 A 60-minute class is generally constructed around 5 to 7 poses that are held anywhere between 5 to 10 minutes.
 Your body is held in particular shapes with the support of props, including bolsters, blocks, and blankets.
 Indeed, a restorative practice is in fact physically less rigorous.
 Nonetheless, the mental aspects are far more challenging and rewarding!
 When we step into a slower, less movement-oriented practice, we have the tendency to want to do more physically, and to engage our minds to fight against the experience unfolding in the moment.
 In restorative, you are forced to confront the habits of your mind for longer periods of time without the physical distraction of moving from one asana to the next.
 The reward though is that, over time, you become intimate with these habits and with this newfound knowledge can make informed decisions about where you choose to let your mind rest from moment to moment.

-So, whether you are in search of a respite from the fast-paced treadmill of life, looking for a way to begin or bolster your sitting meditation practice, or want to find a balance with your yang-driven practice, restorative yoga is the gift that keeps on giving.
+So, whether you are in search of a respite from the fast-paced treadmill of life, looking for a way to begin or bolster your sitting meditation practice, or want to find a balance with your yang-driven practice, a restorative yoga sequence is the gift that keeps on giving.